Top New York City Museums for Kids

 Central Park West At 79th St.

-A must and it’s one of the top museums for kids in NYC.
+A must, and it’s one of the top NYC museums.
 Little kids, middle schoolers and teens can spend hours exploring.
-A sprawling museum that could take all day so see the highlights if limited on time, like “Lucy” the early human, the giant blue whale, the Hall of Dinosaurs, and the Theodore Roosevelt Rotunda along with the Hall of North American Mammals.
+A sprawling museum that could take all day, so see the highlights.
+If limited on time, focus on “Lucy,” the early human, the giant blue whale, the Hall of Dinosaurs, and the Theodore Roosevelt Rotunda, along with the Hall of North American Mammals.
 The special exhibits are definitely worth a look as well.

 Carve out a little time for the Hayden Planetarium to learn more about the world beyond our atmosphere.
-Find dining on site.
+You will find dining on site.

 Intrepid Sea Land Space Museum